Tamperproofing: Chips

 Tamper-resistant chips may be designed to zeroise their sensitive data (especially cryptographic keys) if they detect penetration of their security encapsulation or out-of-specification environmental parameters.
 A chip may even be rated for "cold zeroisation", the ability to zeroise itself even after its power supply has been crippled.
 In addition, the custom-made encapsulation methods used for chips used in some cryptographic products may be designed in such a manner that they are internally pre-stressed, so the chip will fracture if interfered with.

 Nevertheless, the fact that an attacker may have the device in their possession for as long as they like, and perhaps obtain numerous other samples for testing and practice, means that it is impossible to totally eliminate tampering by a sufficiently motivated opponent.
 Because of this, one of the most important elements in protecting a system is overall system design.
 In particular, tamper-resistant systems should "fail gracefully" by ensuring that compromise of one device does not compromise the entire system.
 In this manner, the attacker can be practically restricted to attacks that cost more than the expected return from compromising a single device.
 Since the most sophisticated attacks have been estimated to cost several hundred thousand dollars to carry out, carefully designed systems may be invulnerable in practice.

 In the United States, purchasing specifications require anti-tamper (AT) features on military electronic systems.

-DRM
+Digital rights management

 Tamper resistance finds application in smart cards, set-top boxes and other devices that use digital rights management (DRM).
 In this case, the issue is not about stopping the user from breaking the equipment or hurting themselves, but about either stopping them from extracting codes, or acquiring and saving the decoded bitstream.
 This is usually done by having many subsystem features buried within each chip (so that internal signals and states are inaccessible) and by making sure the buses between chips are encrypted.

 DRM mechanisms also use certificates and asymmetric key cryptography in many cases.
 In all such cases, tamper resistance means not allowing the device user access to the valid device certificates or public-private keys of the device.
 The process of making software robust against tampering attacks is referred to as "software anti-tamper".